Moving guide

 The doorway test: will it fit through?

-Standard interior doors are around 762 mm (30 in) wide and 1981 mm (6 ft 6 in) tall.
-Older and period properties vary.
-Measure any door a large piece must pass through.
+Standard interior doors are around 762 mm (30 in) wide and 1981 mm (6 ft 6 in) tall, though older and period properties vary.
+Measure any door a large piece must pass through, and remember that width is rarely the deciding factor: furniture goes through tilted, so what matters is the item's depth and diagonal against the door's clear opening, plus enough hallway to turn it.

 Using a scale floor plan to check room fit